Computational Analysis of Gender Depiction in the Comedias of Calder\'on de la Barca: Results

-This pattern meshes well with our interpretation above: when we use the probability estimates of the model, uninformative utterances have less impact on the overall prediction, and performance improves.
-All in all, we believe that the \textit{aggregated scene-level model} is the most interesting among the ones we consider, since it is almost as good as the character-level model when predictions at the character level are evaluated, but also provides a separate prediction for each character in each scene, making it possible to pick up changes in gender roles over the course of a play -- exactly the phenomenon that we are going to investigate below in Experiment~2.
-Thus, our second analysis yields a somewhat more nuanced picture: more text is better, but the effect can be mitigated by informed aggregation.
+This pattern meshes well with our interpretation above: When we use the probability estimates of the model, uninformative utterances have less impact on the overall prediction, and performance improves.
+All in all, we believe that the \textit{aggregated scene-level model} is the most interesting among the ones we consider, since it is almost as good as the character-level model when predictions at the character level are evaluated, but also provides a separate prediction for each character in each scene, making it possible to pick up changes in gender roles over the course of a play -- exactly the phenomenon that we are going to investigate below in Experiment~2 (\autoref{sec:exp2-results}).
+Thus, our second analysis yields a somewhat more nuanced picture: Gender classification requires a fair amount of text, but the effect can be mitigated by informed aggregation.

-\paragraph{Predictions for male vs. female characters.}
+\paragraph{Predictions for Male vs. Female Characters.}

 \autoref{tab:results_by_gender} shows the results of the non-baseline models broken down by gender; best results for each metric and each gender are boldfaced.
 The results for male characters are generally better than for female characters, which is expected, given the higher number of male characters.
-That said, there is a striking difference in the effect of the aggregation strategy between genders: while male results show only a rather small change with 5 points between the Character and Utterance levels, female results drastically improved at the higher input levels (+.04 at the scene level and +16 at the Character level.
-When taking into account just the majority label for each character, the performance drops, especially for the female characters, at both the scene and utterance level.
-When calculating the geometric mean, the performance at the scene and utterance level for both male and female characters increases, but especially for female characters.
+That said, there is a striking difference in the effect of the aggregation strategy between genders: While results for male characters show only a rather small change of 5 points between the character and utterance levels, results for female drastically improve at the higher input levels (+.4 at the scene level and +16 at the drama level).
+When taking into account just the majority label for each character, the performance drops, especially for the female characters, at both the scene and utterance levels.
+When calculating the geometric mean, the performance at the scene and utterance level for both male and female characters increases again, in particular for female characters.
 Again, this goes well with our general observation that some sentences are highly gendered while others are uninformative as far as the model is concerned.
-Thus, the geometric mean-based aggregation can be seen as a strategy to reduce gender bias, according to its definition as performance difference between genders \parencite{rudinger-etal-2018-gender}.
+Thus, the geometric mean-based aggregation can be seen as a strategy to reduce gender bias, according to its definition as performance difference between genders (\cite{rudinger_2018}).